erkobridee/lab-nodejs/javascript/test-runner/testem/05_angular/01/README.md

 * [[GitHub] airportyh / testem](https://github.com/airportyh/testem) - Test'em 'Scripts!
 A test runner that makes Javascript unit testing fun

 * [Jasmine BDD Sublime Text plugin](https://sublime.wbond.net/packages/Jasmine%20BDD)

---

-> TODO: see how to use

-* [[GitHub] yaru22 / ng-html2js](https://github.com/yaru22/ng-html2js) - Standalone script to turn Angular template into js and put it in a module